Charlotte E. Maguire: Career

 Edwards was hired as the first woman doctor in Orlando at the Orange General Hospital.
 Two years later, in 1946, she opened the first private practice in pediatrics run by a woman, providing medical care for children with disabilities and free service for those unable to afford care.
 She was appointed, because she was a recent graduate, by President John J. Tigert, as the only woman to serve on the Founders Committee to develop a college of medicine at the University of Florida.
 Then in 1947, she was appointed to serve as the chief of staff for the Children's Home Society in the Central Florida Division.
 In 1948, Edwards married a local lawyer and citrus grower, Raymer Francis Maguire Sr., who was a single father and 28 years older than she.

 The following year, Maguire was appointed as the director of the Children's Health Clinic of Orlando and in 1952, she was named president of the Florida Pediatric Society, as the first woman to achieve the distinction.
 Throughout the 1950s, Maguire continued in these varying enterprises, leaving the Children's Home Society in 1956 and serving as a delegate to the World Health Conference held in London in 1957.

 In 1960, her husband died and Maguire was left with his citrus business.
 She returned to school to learn how to cultivate, manage and market the five citrus groves and earned her certification from Florida Southern College.
 In 1965, she joined Mercy Hospital in Orlando as the chief of the pediatrics department, a post which she served until 1968.
 At that time, she closed her private practice and discontinued actively managing the citrus farm, moving to Tallahassee to take over the directorship of the Florida Crippled Children's Commission.

 For a time in the 1970s, she served as the assistant secretary of health and scientific affairs in the Nixon administration for the Department of Health, Education and Welfare in Atlanta, but returned to Florida in 1975, taking over as medical services coordinator of the Health and Rehabilitative Services Department in Tallahassee.

-Maguire worked on the clinical staff of the pediatrics department of the University of Florida from 1980 to 1987, and then retired in 1988.
+Maguire worked on the clinical staff of the pediatrics department of the University of Florida in Gainesville, Florida, from 1980 to 1987, and then retired in 1988.